-Labeling Developments
+Labelling Developments

 // Bayer has continued to make updates to product labels to improve pollinator safety.
-All clothianidinand/or imidacloprid-containing product labels (foliar and seed treatment) have improved language regarding pollinator safety.
-Soon, these labels will include a pollinator safety icon developed by CropLife International, which is awaiting approval by the Food and Agriculture Organization of the United Nations (FAO).
+All clothianidin- and/or imidaclopridcontaining product labels (foliar and seed treatment) have improved language regarding pollinator safety.
+Additionally, Bayer is in the process of implementing a pollinator safety icon developed by CropLife International and approved by the Food and Agriculture Organization of the United Nations (FAO).
+CropLife is developing criteria to determine which products should be labelled with the new pollinator safety icon.